 Our afternoon visit will introduce us to an extraordinary woman, artist and patron of the arts, Sunday Reed.
 Together with her husband, John Reed, she established the Heide Museum of Modern Art.
 Heide, named for the Heidelberg School of Impressionist painters, was the gathering place for modernist painters Sidney Nolan, Joy Hester, John Perceval and Albert Tucker.
 The original farmhouse is Heide I, and the new residence built by the Reeds is Heide II.
-In 1993 a purpose-built gallery was added to the complex.
-After a picnic lunch in Heide Sculpture park, we visit the exhibition 'House of Ideas: Modern Women' which celebrates the influential women artists, writers, poets and progressive thinkers associated with Heide who were central to its cultivation as a vibrant intellectual and artistic environment.
-The exhibition includes the work of Sunday Reed, Cynthia Reed Nolan, Moya Dyring, Mary Boyd, Joy Hester, Mirka Mora, Yvonne Boyd, Barbara Blackman, Erica McGilchrist and Jean Langley.
+In 1993 a purpose-built gallery was added to the complex which we visit after a picnic lunch in Heide Sculpture park.
+We will hear about the influential women artists, writers, poets and progressive thinkers associated with Heide who were central to its cultivation as a vibrant intellectual and artistic environment work: Sunday Reed, Cynthia Reed Nolan, Moya Dyring, Mary Boyd, Joy Hester, Mirka Mora, Yvonne Boyd, Barbara Blackman, Erica McGilchrist and Jean Langley.